nimbal/nimbalwear/README.md

 # Changes by version

+v0.11.0
+- reorganized Pipeline and Collection classes
+- moved many settings to settings.json file
+- read and convert split so convert can be tracked by status
+- bug fix: quiet variable is passed to edf export function

 v0.10.0
 - modify collection loop to only perform collections included in device list
 - create cropped non-wear time file